Claim Submission Tips

 - If no Payer ID is listed or you do not have access to the member’s ID card, refer to our Claims Payer List for the correct Payer ID number.

 Submit professional and institutional claims and/or encounters electronically.
 We accept primary and secondary claims electronically.
-Find specific information about secondary claims submissions, such as Coordination of Benefits (COB) electronic claim requirements and EDI specifications, view Quick Tips for Claims > Secondary/COB or Tertiary Claims.
+Find specific information about secondary claims submissions, such as Coordination of Benefits (COB) electronic claim requirements and EDI specifications, on UHCprovider.com/EDI > Quick Tips for Claims > Secondary/COB or Tertiary Claims.

 The HIPAA ANSI X1 25010 837 format is the only acceptable format for submitting claims and encounter data.

 We support other HIPAA EDI transactions to assist you with your revenue cycle process.
-For a complete list of EDI transactions available to our care providers, view our EDI section.
+For a complete list of EDI transactions available to our care providers, see the home page of UHCprovider.com/EDI.
 Locate specific claims with your provider ID or a specific member’s ID.
 You can get a claim summary or line-item detail about claims status.

 For faster claims turnaround and more accurate reimbursement with UnitedHealthcare HRAs or HSAs, verify member eligibility and benefits coverage as an EDI 270/271 transaction, or online using eligibilityLink.
 You can also call the member service number on the back of your patient’s health care ID card.

-For Our HRA Members: Once logged into the Patient Eligibility & Benefits, the “HRA Balance” field will display if the member is enrolled in any or our consumer-driven health plans.
+For our HRA members: Once logged into the Patient Eligibility & Benefits, the “HRA Balance” field will display if the member is enrolled in any of our consumer-driven health plans.
 When there are funds available in an HRA account, the current balance will display.
 The current balance is also returned if you are using EDI.

 This amount is based on the most recent information available and is subject to change.
 The actual balance may differ from what is displayed if there are outstanding claims or adjustments that have not yet been submitted or processed.